-JOSEPH R. DANE and ROBERT L. VAN DE CASTLE University of Virginia Medical School, Charlottesville
+Joseph H. Dane and Robert L. Van de Castle University of Virginia Medical School

-The following is a summary of the methodology, results and conclusions of a dissertation . . . available through University Microfilms.
+The following is a summary of the methodology, results and conclusions of a recently completed dissertation.
+More extensive explanation and discussion will be submitted for future publication here and in appropriate journals.
+The complete dissertation is available through University Microfilms.

-The original purpose of this study was to evaluate two techniques for lucid dream induction in formerly nonlucid dreamers during one night in the sleep laboratory.
-However, efforts to correct a suspected flaw in one of these techniques fortuitously led to the development and comparison of four experimental conditions.
+The original purpose of this study was to evaluate two techniques for lucid dream induction in formerly non-lucid dreamers during one night in the sleep laboratory.
+However, efforts to correct a suspected flaw in one of these techniques fortuitously led to the development and comparison of tour experimental conditions.